 - a.
 Students make a bird's eye view drawing. - b.
 Students use a google maps image and just label. - c.
 Make a class drawing that is projected. - d.
 Student drawings are scanned so they can be projected. - e.
 Students take photos and then label parts. - 3.
 Review the rules for going outside with students. - 4.
 Brainstorm with students the level of details you would like in the drawing.
 Tell students they are just going to draw and label one area on the schoolyard, and they are specifically going to observe evidence at the how water flows through the system - 5.
 Remind students that they are looking at this part of the schoolyard as a system.
 Systems have parts that interact.
 Matter cycles through systems and energy flows through systems.
-When we look at a system there are various inputs and outputs-matter and energy going into and out of the system.
+When we look at a system there are various inputs and outputs, matter, and energy going into and out of the system.
 Today they are only going to be thinking about water inputs and outputs.
 Let students know that they will be revisiting this area of the schoolyard later to examine further what is going on in terms of stormwater runoff. - 6.
 Students should take a good 20-30 minutes drawing and labeling their system.
 If students go too quickly ask them to put in more details. - 7.
-Have students answer the questions on the student journal page about water in the schoolyard system (you may want to do the questions first to get students observing their area).
+Have students answer the questions in the student journal about water in the schoolyard system (you may want to do the questions first to get students observing their area). - 8.
+Back inside have students work in partners to share their drawings, adding parts to their drawing that the partner may

-Grades Elementary Setting Outdoors/indoors Lesson 4 (45-50 minutes)
+Science Grades 3-5 Setting Outdoors/indoors Lesson 4 (45-50 minutes)